top of page

 Limes Germanicus

-The Limes Germanicus started/ended at the mouth of the river Rhine at the Netherlands' North Sea coast, where the current towns of Katwijk and Rijnsburg are located.
-Here stood the fortress Lugdunum, commonly know as Brittenburg 'Burh of the Brits'.
-It's also where possibly the pharus 'lighthouse' of Caligula stood, often named the Tower of Kalla in ancient literature (Dhaeze 2019).
-From Katwijk, the limes followed the river Rhine up-stream, all the way to the current city of Arnhem in the east of the Netherlands.
-Castella 'fortresses' dotted frequently along the southern riverbanks, and the mighty river Rhine functioning as a very big moat.
-In Germany, the Limes Germanicus continued to follow the banks of the river Rhine until the town of Rheinbrohl.
-From here the limes headed east to Castle Eining at the river Donau, to continue from there all the way to the splendid city of Vienna.
-The limes between Rheinbrohl and Castle Eining ran through the wooded mountain ranges of Odenwald and the Black Forest.
-Here, in the forested mountains, the wall was made of wood but later also partly of stone.
+The Limes Germanicus ended at the mouth of the River Rhine at the Netherlands' North Sea coast, where the current towns of Katwijk and Rijnsburg are located.
+Here stood the Roman fortress Lugdunum, commonly know as Brittenburg 'burough/burh of the Brits'.
+It's also where the pharus 'lighthouse' of Caligula once stood, often named the Tower of Kalla in ancient literature (Dhaeze 2019).
+From the town of Katwijk, the limes followed the River Rhine up-stream, all the way to the current town of Arnhem in the east of the Netherlands.
+Castella 'fortresses' dotted frequently along the southern riverbanks, with the mighty River Rhine functioning as a very, very big moat.

 Hadrian’s Wall (UK) – 120 km